mzeidenberg/spring23_0002_website/content/home/syllabus.md

 For example, let's say you need a little extra time with Assignment #1 and you miss the deadline by one day.
 After you submit your program to Brightspace, and you would lose one grace day, leaving you with 9 for the rest of the semester.
 You can choose to "mix and match" how you use your grace days, and you do not need to let me know that you are using one (we will keep track of this information).
 If you run out of grace days and you turn in an assignment late you will be penalized by 10% per day late.

+There may be some extra credit components to some of the assignments, but these will only count toward your assignment grades, and won't help you if you get a perfect score on the required parts of the assignments, only if you don't.

 ## Important Notes on Assignment Submissions

 The submission time recorded on Brightspace is the only time that I can use for determining if an assignment was completed on time.
 Timestamps on your local computer that indicate that a file was not modified after a specific date are not something that I can take into account when it comes to late submissions.
 It is very easy to manipulate these timestamps.